dagmawibabi/APIHub/README.md

 1. **By Starring the Repo**
 1. **By Sharing this Project to Your Friends and Community**

-You can use this [Public APIs Repository](https://github.com/public-apis/public-apis) for inpiration and APIs to implement.
+You can use this [Public APIs Repository](https://github.com/public-apis/public-apis) for inspiration and APIs to implement.

 # Drop a star while you're at it ✨